UniversalDependencies/UD_Nheengatu-CompLin/README.md

 # Introduction

 This is the first morphosyntactic treebank of Nheengatu.
 It is a work in progress.
-The initial release only contained a couple hundred sentences.
-This new release encompasses more than 13 times that number.
-We plan to continually expand the resource in the next months.
+We plan to continually expand the resource in the coming months.

 The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, myths, coursebooks, and dictionaries.
 The sentences were either extracted from PDF text files, transcribed from non-searchable (image-only) PDF files, or manually converted to orthography from phonetic transcriptions.
 Throughout the treebank, we mostly use the spelling system proposed by Avila (2021), only diverging from this in a few instances.
 The annotation was performed semi-automatically, i.e., we first applied the Yauti morphosyntactic analyzer (de Alencar 2023, 2025) to each sentence and then manually revised the output.